India summons Pakistan official over army's alleged mutilation of soldiers

 The army described the mutilation allegations as "baseless and unfounded" and accused India of attempting to "divert the attention" of the world from the situation in the Kashmir valley.

-Tensions
+Tensions rising in Kashmir

 Monday's attack has raised tensions in Kashmir, which saw sporadic violence late last year following an attack by Pakistani militants on an Indian army base which left 19 soldiers dead.